MariaJunqueira/paw-core/src/app/stuff/decorators/directives/if/README.md

 ## @pawIf Directive

-The `@pawIf` directive is a structural directive for conditional rendering of DOM elements.
+The `@pawIf` directive is a structural directive for conditionl rendering of DOM elements.
 It adds or removes elements from the DOM based on a specified boolean condition.

 ### Usage